CollinHeist/TitleCardMaker/docs/getting_started/index.md

     will want to take note of the text in the _TZ Identifer_ column - e.g.
     `America/Los_Angeles` - for the next step.

-    5. Write the following contents to a file named `docker-compose.yml`:
+    5. Write the following contents to a file named `docker-compose.yml` in your desired install directory (from Step 1):

         ```yaml title="docker-compose.yml" hl_lines="11 12 14"
         name: titlecardmaker